Justin King Hang Leung

 Regular engagement with diverse individuals whose psychologies and experienced difficulties are often intricately different-yet-similar vs. similar-yet-different have trained me to discern when I should generalize from comparable cases and stock theories vs. need to highlight the nuances and tailor therapy accordingly.

 While dedicated to clinical practice, Justin also guest lectured on advanced topics for the clinical masters program at UNSW and trains clinical psychology postgraduates at UTS.
-He was invited to share his expertise with the clinical division of the Australian Psychological Society (APS), and was also tasked to write psychological medico-legal reports and served as expert witness for the court.
+He was also invited to share his expertise with the clinical division of the Australian Psychological Society (APS).

 Justin adopts an eclectic / integrated approach to therapy.
 He is most proficient with utilizing Cognitive Behaviour Therapy (CBT) and Psychodynamic Therapy (PDT), but also draws from the principles of Acceptance and Commitment Therapy (ACT), and a few other modalities.